saha-indranil/gemma-chat-app/readme.md

 3. The application will be available at http://localhost:5000

-4. Initial startup may take some time as the Gemma 3 1B model (~1.5GB) is downloaded.
+4. Initial startup may take some time as the Gemma 3 1B model (~815 MB) is downloaded.

 ### Without GPU